 - Improve heart health

-Researchers have long determined that starting a weight lifting plan can also improve your posture, help you get better sleep, beneficial in maintaining weight loss, in addition to lowering inflammation, and staving off chronic disease.
+Researchers have long determined that starting a weightlifting plan can also improve your posture, help you get better sleep, be beneficial in maintaining weight loss, in addition to lowering inflammation, and stave off chronic disease.

 The first thing you need to understand is that you don’t necessarily need weights to build lean muscle mass and tone your body.
 There are some great strength training exercises, like pushups or leg lunges, you only need your body weight to provide resistance.